| |

 Finishing:

 Cut yarn (leave a long tail) and pull through yarn needle.
-Thread through the remaining stitches and pull tight.
-Secure and weave in ends.
+Then thread through the remaining stitches and pull tight.
+Finally, secure and weave in ends.

 Attach a pompom to the top of the hat with a yarn needle.